yngPige/Futures-Scanner/docs/TERMINAL_UI_GUIDE.md

 Here's a typical workflow using the terminal UI:

-1. Start by configuring your settings (option 7 in the main menu)
-2. Fetch data for your selected symbol and timeframe (option 1)
-3. Analyze the data to generate technical indicators (option 2)
-4. Train a model on the analyzed data (option 3)
-5. Make predictions using the trained model (option 4)
-6. Backtest the predictions to evaluate performance (option 5)

-Alternatively, you can use the "Run All" option (option 6) to execute all these steps in sequence.
+1. Use the "Change Symbol" option (s) in the main menu to select your cryptocurrency
+2. Configure other settings if needed (option 6)
+3. Run the complete analysis (option 1) or individual steps (options 2-5)

 ## Tips

-- The current settings are always displayed at the bottom of the menu
+- The current settings are always displayed alongside the menu options
 - After each operation, you'll see the results and be prompted to press Enter to continue
 - If you want to save disk space, disable the "Save Results" option in settings
-- For faster execution, disable the "Display Charts" option in settings
 - For better model performance, enable the "Hyperparameter Tuning" option in settings (but note that this will take longer to train)
+- Use GPU acceleration for faster model training if your system supports it

 ## Troubleshooting

 If you encounter any issues:

-- Check the log file (crypto_scanner.log) for detailed error messages
+- Check the log file (error_logs/crypto_scanner.log) for detailed error messages
 - Make sure you have all the required dependencies installed
 - Verify that your internet connection is working if fetching data from exchanges
 - Try using a different symbol or timeframe if the current one is causing issues